The United Methodist Church affirms that sexuality is “God’s good gift to all persons.”

-When the next General Conference can convene, however, it will address multiple legislative proposals to alter existing church policies (in both more exclusive and more inclusive directions) and to divide or restructure the denomination as a result of differences on these and other issues.
+When the next General Conference convenes (April 23 - May3, 2024) it will address multiple legislative proposals to alter existing church policies (in both more exclusive and more inclusive directions) and to divide or restructure the denomination as a result of differences on these and other issues.
 There is no way to predict at this time how that General Conference may respond to proposals related to restructure or separation.
-Based on what is known about the delegation, however, it seems unlikely that the current policies regarding human sexuality will be substantially altered.
+Based on what is known about the delegations to the next General Conference, however, even given attrition in some because of disaffiliations, it still seems unlikely that the current policies regarding human sexuality will be substantially altered.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.